2003 John McDonogh High School shooting

-The John McDonogh High School shooting was a school shooting that occurred on April 14, 2003, at John McDonogh High School in the Mid-City neighborhood of New Orleans, Louisiana, United States.
-Two young teenagers shot and killed 15-year-old student Jonathan "Caveman" Williams during a mid-morning gym class in a gang neighborhood retaliation killing.
+On April 14, 2003, a school shooting took place at John McDonogh High School in the Mid-City neighborhood of New Orleans, Louisiana, United States.
+Two teenagers shot and killed 15-year-old student Jonathan "Caveman" Williams during a mid-morning gym class in a gang neighborhood retaliation killing.

 Details

 At 10:30 a.m. on April 14, 2003, two men armed with an AK-47 and a semi-automatic pistol entered the school property via gaps in the fence.
 Immediately after students and faculty entered the school gymnasium, the two men shot at 15-year-old Jonathan "Caveman" Williams at least 20 times.
 Three female students were wounded, and a pregnant senior was trampled by a stampede of students.
 Jonathan Williams died at the scene and the two perpetrators immediately fled the school campus.
 The injured recovered.
 Doctor James Taylor did the autopsy and later testified that Williams was struck by 10 bullets, and in addition, a lead fragment left a laceration on the left side of his neck.
-Taylor also found a pistol in Williams wasteband and determined that there were no drugs or alcohol in his system.
+Taylor also found a pistol in Williams' waistband and determined that there were no drugs or alcohol in his system.

 After the event, officers commanded by Jimmy Keen, a lieutenant with the New Orleans Police Department, attempted to interview witnesses at school and their houses.
 A TIME magazine news story described the event as having 150 witnesses.
 Keen said that the students responded to questions from the officers with "shrugs and stares."
 Keen said that his sergeant stated he feels "like the Marine Expeditionary Force in Iraq.
 The people in the neighborhoods don't want us here.
 They don't speak our language.
 They won't talk to us.'"